Grem25/TWEB-Gamification-AngularJS/README.md

 or to clear the data
 https://fierce-sierra-52540.herokuapp.com/clearData

-The fights are random, you don't know who you are fight but you can see some statistics of yours results.
+The fights are random, you don't know who you are fight

+By clicking on your name you can see some statistics of yours results, how many fights won and lost in total.

-Our alogorithm take to account if you have higher level you will then have more chance to win For example if you we have user_1 is level 3 and user_2 is level 6 then user_2 will have double chance of winning.
+Our alogorithm take to account if you have higher level you will then have more chance to win.
+For example if you we have user_1 is level 3 and user_2 is level 6 then user_2 will have double chance of winning.

 ## Authors